ZhengguoTan/DeepDWI/figures/vae_vs_linsub/README.md

-This folder creates the figures related to variational autoencoder (VAE).
+# This folder creates figures for variational autoencoder (VAE).

 The following bash blocks assume that you are under the `DeepDWI` directory.

-# Experiments

 ## 1. train a VAE model